 Since the collector is potential single point of failure (SPOF), EventSentry offers the following features to ensure maximum availability:

-•An agent stores all data in a persistent local cache if it cannot reach the collector.
+•Agent store all data in a persistent local cache if they cannot reach the collector.
 Data is resubmitted as soon as the collector is reachable.

 •Multiple collectors can be configured for additional redundancy.